Ceejaymar/TheEnds-ecommerce-backend/README.md

 - ### Product
   - `GET '/'` : Get all products.
   - `GET '/:id'` : Get information for a specific product.
-  - `POST '/'` : Get information for specific product.
+  - `POST '/'` : Create a new product.
   - `PUT '/:id'` : Update an existing product.
   - `DELETE '/:id'` : Delete a product.